 Paul Dosal Biography

-Paul Dosal is the Vice President for Student Affairs and Student Success at the University of South Florida.
+Paul Dosal is the Vice President for Student Success at the University of South Florida.
 In this position, he is responsible for coordinating the university-wide student success initiative, a strategic campaign to raise retention and graduation rates, boost student satisfaction, minimize financial indebtedness, and prepare all students for success in their careers or graduate and professional schools.

-Thanks to a collaborative "movement" involving all colleges and units, the university has made remarkable gains in undergraduate student success, raising the six-year graduation rate from 51% to nearly 70% while also eliminating the achievement gap by race, ethnicity, and socio-economic status.
+Thanks to a collaborative "movement" involving all colleges and units, the university has made remarkable gains in undergraduate student success, raising the six-year graduation rate from 51% to 71% while also eliminating the achievement gap by race, ethnicity, and socio-economic status.
 To advance the university's student success initiative even further, Dosal is forging a new team that touches on all aspects of the student experience, including Enrollment Planning and Management, Undergraduate Studies, Dean of Students, Housing and Residential Education, Health and Wellness, and Career Services.

 Dosal is also a Professor of Latin American History at the University of South Florida, specializing in the modern history of Cuba and the Caribbean region.
 He is the author of four books, including Comandante Che, a study of the military career of the legendary Latin American revolutionary Ernesto Che Guevara, and Doing Business with the Dictators, a history of the infamous United Fruit Company in Guatemala in the early 20th century.